marijnh/Eloquent-JavaScript/06_object.md

 // → [object Object]
 ```

 It looks like we just pulled a property out of an empty object.
-But in fact `toString` is a method stored in `Object.prototype`, meaning it is available in most objects.
+But in fact, `toString` is a method stored in `Object.prototype`, meaning it is available in most objects.

-When an object gets a request for a property that it does not have, its prototype will be searched for the property.
-If that doesn't have it, _its_ prototype is searched, and so on until an object is reached has no prototype (`Object.prototype` is such an object).
+When an object gets a request for a property that it doesn't have, its prototype will be searched for the property.
+If that doesn't have it, the _prototype's_ prototype is searched, and so on until an object without prototype is reached (`Object.prototype` is such an object).

 ```
 console.log(Object.getPrototypeOf({}) == Object.prototype);